ulfschneider/ulf.website/content/posts/2025-06-09-paderborn-zingst.md

 <figure>
 <img src="/img/secan/IMG_7609.jpg">
 <figcaption>Overpass above the railway tracks.
 The elevator to take me up was working fine, but the one on the other side was out of order.
-It´s not an unusual situation when you’re using the facilities of the Deutsch Bahn.
+It´s not an unusual situation when you’re using the facilities of the Deutsche Bahn.
 </figcaption>
 </figure>